expresspigeon/blog/src/content/kb/webforms/regular-web-forms.md

 Navigate to "Confirmation" and create a display page that users will see after signing up or redirect to a custom "Welcome" landing page on your own site.

 ![](images/webforms/webforms_14.png)

+### Put yoour form onto your site

+All what you need to do is copy & paster ready to use code snippets to your sources.
+In order to get ready to use code, on the form builder click one of the buttons:

+* HTML Code
+* IFrame code

+Afterwards copy code and paste it where you need.